 Please visit our documentation pages for more information on how to install, initialize and use Smartlook on various platforms.

-If you’re having any troubles with installing and initializing the Smartlook SDK visit the SDK support page for change log details and support options.
+If you’re having any troubles with installing and initializing the Smartlook SDK you can speak to our developers directing on our discord channel.

 Chapter 2 – Smartlook Player Features